jonathan-paule/Todo_assement_repo/README.md

 ```
 4. **testing CRUD api**
-    using the api endpoint we can test CRUD api. api endpoint and database endpoint will be taken from the terraform output.
+   **using the api endpoint we can test CRUD api. api endpoint and database endpoint will be taken from the terraform output**.

 5 **Destroying the resources**
 ```bash